Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm: Simulations and Results

-Additionally, the proposed method is evaluated by estimating the covariance matrix of hyperspectral images using subsets of compressive random projections.
+Additionally, the proposed method is evaluated by estimating the covariance matrix of hyperspectral images using subsets of random compressive projections.
 Two hyperspectral images are considered: the Urban dataset \cite{dataset} with a spatial resolution of $256\times 256$ pixels and $l=128$ spectral bands; and a section of the Pavia Centre dataset \cite{Dataset2} with dimensions $512\times 512 \times 102$.
 The RGB composite and the spectral signatures of three pixels (at the spatial locations \textsf{P1}, \textsf{P2}, and \textsf{P3}) for the Urban dataset are displayed in Fig. \ref{fig:dataset1} (Top-Left) and (Top-Right), respectively.
 Moreover, Figs. \ref{fig:dataset1}(Bottom-Left)-(Bottom-Right) show the RGB composite and the spectral signatures for the Pavia Centre dataset.
 The results obtained with the proposed method are compared with those obtained using the CPPCA and the SpeCA algorithms.
 Three metrics are used to compare the results, the Mean Square Error (MSE) between the covariance matrices, the error angle between the eigenvectors, and the Peak Signal to Noise Ratio (PSNR).
+The sample covariance matrix $\mathbf{S}=\mathbf{XX}^T/n$ is used as the truth covariance matrix for the simulations.